DallinJacksonE/startup260/README.md

 ## Notes

-## Setting up HTTPS with caddy
+### ✅ Setting up HTTPS with caddy

 After buying the domain name kayliescreations.biz, I updated the caddy file to reroute from port 80 to the service page.
+I ran the apt -get--update command so my caddy was broken, but since then have gotten things working right.

+### ✅ HTML Deliverable

+I used HTMl to create the following:
+- 6 html pages with different layouts based on the technologies that would be included.
+- Various text paragraphs within the ```<main></main>``` html tag in the body of each page
+- A login form for customer information and orders to be stored in the DB
+- A websocket will be used to implement a chat between the main user (my sister Kaylie) and all the other users
+- Images will be shown in the store page, I am still working on getting the item tabs to line up before putting images in, but until then, I have an image on the main page as a placeholder for an embedded instagram gallery.

+### ❌ CSS deliverable (not complete)

+CSS implemented the following:
+- [x] fonts, and text sizes for headers and words.
+My sister picken out Goblin One and Newsreader from Google.fonts, so I have an API call importing those fonts at the top of my css file
+- [ ] Bootsrap was imported as well, I am working on using their available CSS classes to increase the professionalism and responsiveness of my site.
+- [ ] Container placement and padding was set up
+- [ ] Login will be made pretty
+- [x] Navbar functionality and responsiveness
+- [ ] Image placement and gallery design

+### ❌ Javascript deliverable (not complete)